The Johnsontown site (18CH778) is located on the south side of Spring Hill Branch in a level agricultural

 of artifacts generally described as "small finds."
 Nonetheless, users are cautioned that the materials

-probably do not represent a representative set of material from the site.
+are probably not a representative set of material from the site.

 Eight white clay tobacco pipe stems are marked with the initials of the pipemaker, including Llewellin